wdbm/distributed_wellbeing/README.md

 ## precidents

-There exist multiple decentralised, distributed systems running on the internet.
+There exist multiple decentralized, distributed systems running on the internet.
 There is distributed currency in the form of Bitcoin, there is distributed communications in the form of Tox, there is distributed data in the form of BitTorrent and there is distributed information and interaction in the form of Tor and onion routing.
-Analysis of individuals and wellbeing can be distributed in a decentralised way.
+Analysis of individuals and wellbeing can be distributed in a decentralized way.

 ## evolution of government